Hepatitis C | MESMAC

 Hepatitis C

-Hepatitis C is a blood-borne infection affecting the liver.
-The most common way to catch it is by sharing contaminated needles, spoons, and filters to inject drugs.
-If you have the hepatitis C virus you will be referred to a liver specialist.
+Hepatitis C is a blood-borne infection affecting the liver, most commonly caught by sharing contaminated needles or equipment to inject drugs.
+Those with the virus are referred to a liver specialist.

 Sharing contaminated spoons, needles and filters to inject drugs is the most common way to catch hepatitis C.